bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

         that are consistently up/down across conditions.
 The size of the circles correspond to their relative activation, and are colored according to their upregulation (red) or downregulation (blue) in the contrast profile.
-The matrix can be normalised from the *Settings*.
+The matrix can be normalised from the *settings* icon.

 .. figure:: figures_v3/Pathway_GO.png
     :align: center